These days, you can hardly find a more divisive topic than investment banking salary and bonus levels.

 Or does it all only add up to a slightly nicer watch and suit and perhaps a hotel with one extra star when you go away in August?

 I have created a little excel spreadsheet to illustrate what the numbers could look like.

 Let’s also assume for the moment you are entirely happy putting all of that money in the stock market for some long term capital appreciation.

 With an annualized rate of return of 6% (which is conservative based on long term performance), the numbers start to add up quite quickly.

 Not only it would hit your stock portfolio real hard, but the reality is it could also mean your bonus is wiped out and your job at risk.

 Is Investment Banking Worth It?

-The job is stressful, the pay can be very volatile (it is not unusual for the numbers above to fluctuate by at least 30 – 40% per year and the volatility increases as you get progressively more senior).
+The job is stressful and the pay can be very volatile.
+It is not unusual for the numbers above to fluctuate by at least 30 – 40% per year.
+In addition, the volatility increases as you get progressively more senior.

 Many bankers that I know have been divorced multiple times, some just get used to the lifestyle and end up being single and childless.